R-CF/ncdfCF/README.md

 ##### CF Metadata Conventions

-- Calculate parametric vertical coordinates
+- Calculate parametric vertical coordinates.
+- Aggregation, using the CFA convention
-- Full support for discrete sampling geometries.
+- Support for discrete sampling geometries.
 - Interface to “standard_name” libraries and other “defined vocabularies”.
 - Compliance with CMIP5 / CMIP6 requirements.